bmoscon/ArticleParse/README.md

 ============

-Library that supports HTML parsing and heuristic analysis of code to determine the "main" parts of the website.
-Specifically it is useful for removing boilerplate code from news articles and returning the actual text of the article.
+Library that strips boilerplate HTML from news articles and performs heuristic analysis to determine the body of the article.
+Specifically it is useful for removing boilerplate HTML from news articles and returning the actual text of the article.

 Currently uses for analysis: